plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

    63%   |     67%   |      D
    60%   |     63%   |      D-
     0%   |     60%   |      F

+## Books on phylogenetics

+This is a list of books that you should know about, but none are required texts for this course.
+Listed in reverse chronological order.

+Harmon, L. 2019. **[Phylogenetic comparative methods.](https://lukejharmon.github.io/pcm/)** (Version 1.4, released 15 March 2019).
+Published online by the author.

+Yang, Z. 2014. **[Molecular evolution: a statistical approach.](https://doi.org/10.1093/sysbio/syv002)** Oxford University Press.

+Baum, D. A., and S. D. Smith.
+2013. **Tree thinking: an introduction to phylogenetic biology.** Roberts and Company Publishers, Greenwood Village, Colorado.
+(This book is probably the most useful companion volume for this course, introducing the methods in a very accessible way but also providing lots of practice interpreting phylogenies correctly.)

+Garamszegi, L. Z. 2014. **[Modern phylogenetic comparative methods and their application in evolutionary biology: concepts and practice.](https://doi.org/10.1007/978-3-662-43550-2)** Springer-Verlag, Berlin.
+(Well-written chapters by current leaders in phylogenetic comparative methods.)

+Hall, B. G. 2011. **Phylogenetic trees made easy: a how-to manual (4th edition).** Sinauer Associates, Sunderland.
+(A guide to running some of the most important phylogenetic software packages.)

+Lemey, P., Salemi, M., and Vandamme, A.-M. 2009. **The phylogenetic handbook: a practical approach to phylogenetic analysis and hypothesis testing (2nd edition).** Cambridge University Press, Cambridge, UK (Chapters on theory are paired with practical chapters on software related to the theory.)

+Felsenstein, J. 2004. **Inferring phylogenies.** Sinauer Associates, Sunderland.
+(Comprehensive overview of both history and methods of phylogenetics.)

+Page, R., and Holmes, E. 1998. **Molecular evolution: a phylogenetic approach.** Blackwell Science (Very nice and accessible pre-Bayesian-era introduction to the field.)

+Hillis, D., Moritz, C., and Mable, B. 1996.
+Molecular systematics (2nd ed.).
+Sinauer Associates, Sunderland.
+Chapters 11 (**Phylogenetic inference**) and 12 (**Applications of molecular systematics**).
+(Still a very valuable compendium of pre-Bayesian-era phylogenetic methods.)

 ## Literature cited in lecture